 Titles & Licensing

 The Treasurer’s Office titles and licenses all new and used motor vehicles, motorcycles, all terrain vehicles (ATVs), trailers, snowmobiles, and watercraft in Lawrence County.
-They also release and notarize motor vehicle liens and assists taxpayers in applying for duplicate titles, temporary, 30-day commercial, snowmobile, and handicapped permits.
+They also release and notarize motor vehicle liens and assist taxpayers in applying for duplicate titles, temporary, 30-day commercial, snowmobile, and handicapped parking permits.

 Vehicle owners have 45 days from the date of purchase of a new, used, or leased motor vehicle to transfer title into their name.
 This includes all motor vehicles, motorcycles, all terrain vehicles (ATVs), trailers, snowmobiles, and watercraft.
 Original title or MSO/MCO and bill of sale are always required and, when needed, any other documentation given to them by the purchaser to process a clear title (ex: lien release, dealer reassignment, odometer statement, etc.).
 Photo ID is always required.
 If the vehicle owners do not have a South Dakota driver’s license or ID card, they must show their current out of state photo ID and physical proof of their Social Security number for every person listed on the title.

 A 4% excise tax is imposed on all vehicle transactions unless exempt.
 The excise tax is based on the purchase price of the motor vehicle listed on the bill of sale, purchase order, or sales contract, including any assessed document fees, extended warranties, service contracts, rebates and all other taxable charges.
 Credit is given for trade-ins if the vehicle is in the owner’s name at time of transfer.
+The amount on the bill of sale must reflect fair market value or it will be booked out through NADA and may be subject to additional tax.
+If the vehicle was purchased and tax paid in another state within 2 years of transferring title to South Dakota, proof of tax paid must be supplied which can include a receipt from the state, county, or dealer where it was paid, or the dealer can complete Form 1004, Out-of-State Dealer Tax Assessment.
 There is a $10 title fee and a $10 fee to note any lienholder.
 Penalties and interest will be assessed for late transfers.

 In regards to titles being transferred or interstate titled from another state, South Dakota gives reciprocity tax credit if at least 4% motor vehicle excise tax has been paid in the former state.
+Proof of tax paid is required when an individual transfers a title that is already in their name in another state when the title issue date is within two years of the current date.
 The following states charge less than 4% and vehicles will therefore be booked out in NADA and charged the following tax percentage:

 - Alabama 2%